-My Interview with "Dnevno", Zagreb.
+My Interview with "Dnevno," Zagreb.
 12.12.2012

 Deconstruction of capitalism: 'I am the Messiah Aleksandar, my philosophy will eliminate evil from the world'.

-You are the author of the book 'Humanism'.
+You are the author of the book 'Humanism.'
 When the book came out, how did you get the idea to write it and how was it accepted by the audience?
 Is it available in print?

-When I graduated architecture, I realized that the society in which I lived was not good, and that my efforts in the field of architecture would be meaningless.
+When I graduated from architecture, I realized that the society in which I lived was not good and that my efforts in the field of architecture would be meaningless.
 Since I cannot change myself, I decided to change the world.
-It took me ten years to write the book 'Humanism'.
+It took me ten years to write the book 'Humanism.'
 It was finished in 1992.
 The book presents a good society.
 It is only available on my website since the year 2000.
 So far I have distributed about 6,000 free copies.
 Some individuals are very interested in my ideas, but they are not influential.

 I'm not afraid of criticism because I feel superior.
-Sociologists pretend I do not exist because there is absolutely no use for sociology today.
+Sociologists pretend I do not exist because there is entirely no use for sociology today.
 Why then does it exist?
 Solely to distinguish obedient people who accept without thinking the nonsense that authorities impose.
 Obedient people are unable to change anything, which is why every government likes them.
 The social sciences are now completely helpless and useless.